CosmicSyntax/newhome/README.md

 2. [ ] Stairway
 	- [ ] Rails are loose
 	- [ ] Rails has stains on it
+	- [ ] Basement rail damage near the base where the carpet meets
 	- [ ] Paint clean up (especially downstairs landing area)
 	- [ ] Board that protrudes out, replace and refinish
 	- [ ] Refinish general